samhforbes/samhforbes.github.io/about/index.md

 My DPhil at the University of Oxford was about looking at how infants learn colour words, and how they associate those to the colours they see in the world around them.
 As part of this work we demonstrated that infants learn colour words earlier than previously thought.
 We also showed that there was no underlying biological order in which they learned them based on the perceptual properties, rather it was determined by how often they heard the colour word.

+My research uses a variety of statistical methods and tools, and I have been involved with developing some of those tools: please see my papers on Pupillometry and fNIRS pipeline development, and my R packages pupillometryR, digitizeR and DDLab.